sjcockell/mmb8052/practicals/practical_03.md

     My first commit
 ```

 The `log` verb shows you the history of your repository, in reverse chronological order.
 The identifier for each commit is the long string which comes after `commit`, so the identifier of our first commit here is `7f9046a171e76d08b7c54e72d25ce44a109d131b`.
 For the purposes of `reset`, the first 7 characters of this strong is sufficient as an identifier: `7f9046a`.
-In order to step back one commit in time, we want to tell `reset` to go back to the second commit, in this case identied by `9968c0c`:
+In order to step back one commit in time, we want to tell `reset` to go back to the second commit, in this case identified by `9968c0c`:

 ```bash
 $ cat README